sibyllinesoft/rave/scripts/README-SPINUP-SMOKE.md

 The validation system is specifically designed for the P6 production configuration, which includes:

 - GitLab CE with PostgreSQL backend
-- Matrix Synapse homeserver with Element client
+- Mattermost homeserver with Mattermost client
 - GitLab OIDC authentication integration
 - Automated sandbox VM provisioning
 - Grafana monitoring and observability